Come with an open heart. Leave with a bag full of stories.

-When Community-based Tourism (CBT) came to the neighborhood, both Sanh and Thao decided to join the project.
+When tourism came to the neighbourhood, both Sanh and Thao decided to join the project.
 They renovated their stilt houses into authentic homestays.
 With their friendly and welcoming personalities, both are natural hosts.

 Choosing another path, Hoan became a member of a local shrimp trap weaving group.
 Together with other women in her village, she learned how to weave her own traps using a bamboo-splitting machine, which is much cheaper and more efficient than purchasing traps.

 Thanks to people like Sanh, Thao and Hoan, the CBT project has grown rapidly.
 More than 100 locals are now participating in the project and earning higher incomes.
 They have taken ownership of the project, and now work together to keep their successful social enterprise running.

 Sanh not only operates a homestay, but also takes care of his fish cages on the nearby lake.
 This energetic young man is always on the go, rising at 4am to fish, before returning at 6am to prepare his guests’ breakfast.

 Thao loves to receive visitors.
 With her husband’s full support, Thao earns a decent income from homestay management.
 This allows her to cover living expenses, pay her mother-in-law’s medical bills, and cover her little girl’s tuition fees.